tonyrizzotto/seasondisplayapplication/README.md

 git clone https://github.com/tonyrizzotto/seasondisplayapplication.git
 ```

-### `npm start`
+### To run this project

-Once you have cloned the directory you can navigate the the folder and run
+Once you have cloned the directory, navigate to the projects main folder.
+Open up your terminal and run:

 ```
 npm start